google/temporian/docs/src/user_guide.md

 To ease the feature engineering of dates, Temporian contains a set of _calendar operators_.
 Those operators are specialized in creating features from dates and datetimes.
 For instance, the `tp.calendar_hours` operator returns the hour of the date in the range `0-23`.

 Calendar operators require the time in their inputs to be Unix time, so applying them on non-Unix timestamps will result in errors being raised.
-Temporian can sometimes automatically recognize if input timestamps correspond to Unix time (e.g. when an EventSet is created from a pandas DataFrame with a datetime column, or when passing a list of datetime objects as timestamps in EventSet's constructor).
-If creating EventSets manually and passing floats directly to `timestamps`, you need to explicitly specify whether they correspond to Unix times or not via the `is_unix_timestamp` argument.
+Temporian can sometimes automatically recognize if input timestamps correspond to Unix time (e.g. when an `EventSet` is created from a pandas DataFrame with a datetime column, or when passing a list of datetime objects as timestamps in `EventSet`'s constructor).
+If creating `EventSets` manually and passing floats directly to `timestamps`, you need to explicitly specify whether they correspond to Unix times or not via the `is_unix_timestamp` argument.

 ```python
 >>> a_evset = tp.EventSet(